Company 401(k) Plans

-If you own a small business, establishing a retirement plan is one of the most important things you can do to attract and retain top employees.
-Craig James Financial Services can help you set up and manage a 401(k) plan that meets your company’s needs and the needs of your employees.
+If you own a small business, establishing a retirement plan for your employees is one of the most important things you can do to attract top talent, and provide a secure future for your employees.

 A 401(k) plan is a simple and effective way for your company to help meet your employees’ retirement goals.
 401(k) plans provide benefits to both employees and employers.

 - A well designed 401(k) plan can help you attract and keep talented employees.